-16 Number of locations where plants Location Number of plants No. of Offices Tota and/or operations/offices of the entity are situated: National 3 - (Anjar, Mandya & Bhopal) 1 - Mumbai bai 4 International 1 - Little Rock, USA 2 - Houston, Mauritius 3 17 Market served by the entity Locations Numbers a.
-No. of Locations National (No. Available across India (28 states) of States) International (No. of Countries) Australia, UAE, Iraq, Nepal, and Canada (5) b.
+16 Number of locations where plants Location Number of plants No. of Offices Total and/or operations/offices of the entity are situated: National 3 - (Anjar, Mandya & 1 - Mumba Bhopal) 4 International 1 - Little Rock, USA 2 - Houston, Mauritius 3 17 Market served by the entity Locations Numbers a.
+No. of Locations National (No. of States) (28 states) International (No. of Countries) Australia, UAE, Iraq, Nepal, and Canada (5) b.
 What is the contribution of Exports contribute to 33% of the total turnover exports as a percentage of the total turnover of the entity? c.
 A brief on types of customers comprises lead TOTAL, Chevro products in the B2B s ers of the oil and gas sec n etc. WCL also supplies GVPR, NCC etc. tor like Shell, Saudi Aramco